-Mr. Wyman defends industry clients against government and citizen enforcement actions and before all levels of government on a variety of matters, including permitting, variances and agency rulemaking.
+Project and Enforcement Defense – Mr. Wyman defends industry clients against government and citizen enforcement actions and before all levels of government on a variety of matters, including permitting, variances, and agency rulemaking.
 Among several Clean Air Act litigations, Mr. Wyman successfully defended a US$1 billion power plant against a citizen suit challenge in the US District Court and Ninth Circuit Court of Appeals (Romoland et al v.
 SCAQMD, in which the Ninth Circuit first addressed proper venue for challenging a “merged” Clean Air Act Title V permit).

 Some of Mr. Wyman’s current and recent representations include:

 - ADT in defense of the California Attorney General and certain district attorneys related to electronic waste allegations

 - Arctic Cat in defense of US EPA enforcement of Clean Air Act engine and vehicle certification requirements

 - Boeing on the US implementation of the International Civil Aviation Organization (ICAO) agreements to regulate aircraft greenhouse gas (GHG) emissions